Alfredredbird/tookie-osint/README.md

 # 🔎 Overview
-Alfred has a simple-to-use UI and is really straightforward. :D The main idea of Alfred is to discover usernames that are requested from an input.
+Alfred has a simple-to-use UI and is really straightforward.
+The main idea of Alfred is to discover usernames that are requested from an input.
 Alfred is successful at this task almost 90% of the time.
 Our tool was created by me and is available for your use.
 I do not take responsibility for any malicious actions and/or responsibility caused by my tool. :( Please note that Alfred was created to help new programmers or pentesters get into the world of OSINT.
 My end term goal is to make Alfred as perfect as I can and make it easy for new programmers to understand.
 Also take note that Alfred is optimized for Python 3.12.
-If you want to contribute, make a fork and make a pull request to submit your changes. :D I am proud to announce that Alfred has over 700 weekly downloads!
+If you want to contribute, make a fork and make a pull request to submit your changes. :D We recently changed our logo!!
+Same tool just better logo.

 <img width="502" alt="imasdasdage" src="https://github.com/Alfredredbird/alfred/assets/105014217/c085915e-5803-4b4f-9d25-efc96822ac19">